Learn how to apply for the History Ph.D. and Master of Arts degree.

 Our graduate programs ranks among the top 20 programs in the country.
 We admit students for the fall semester only, and our goal is to provide a collegial, intimate, and intellectually vibrant learning environment.
 Your GPA, GRE scores, faculty recommendations, personal statement, and writing sample are weighed by several professors in our department, including persons knowledgeable in your area of interest.

-Each year we accept about 10 new candidates to our doctoral program and a smaller number of students to the Master of Arts (M.A.) program.
+Each year about 8 new students join our doctoral program and we occasionally accept students to the Master of Arts (M.A.) program.
 Please be aware that we do not offer student funding support for M.A. degree candidates, and only those that can pay their own tuition should apply.

 You can apply to our Ph.D. and M.A. program through the Duke Graduate School.
 See the Graduate School websites for procedures and deadlines.
 We also encourage you to review our Frequently Asked Questions page to review the average academic profile of our students with respect to GPA, GRE and TOEFL scores, and for tips on the writing samples you will submit as part of your application.